C2SP/C2SP/chacha8rand.md

 # ChaCha8Rand

-ChaCha8Rand is a ChaCha8-based key-erasure CSPRNG with performance similar to non-cryptographic random number generators, designed to be [the default source for the `math/rand{,v2}` and `runtime` Go packages][].
+ChaCha8Rand is a ChaCha8-based key-erasure CSPRNG with performance similar to non-cryptographic random number generators, designed to be [the default source for the `math/rand{,v2}` and `runtime` Go packages](https://go.dev/issue/61716).

 It accepts a 32-bytes seed, and requires 289 bytes of state, which can be serialized to 33 bytes (see below).
 It’s optimized for systems with 128-bit vector math.